-Our growth strategy is a key tool as we respond to climate change impacts while working within the physical constraints of the district, and for protecting our environment as we adapt to low-carbon future.
+Our new growth strategy is a key tool in how we respond to climate change impacts while working within the physical constraints of the district, and for protecting our environment as we adapt to low-carbon future.

-We’re consulting with our iwi partners and communities in developing Te tupu pai – Growing well, to ensure we expressed our shared vision and values in our proposed approach to growth.
-We also need to apply the Government’s requirements for housing development and land use, other legislative requirements, and planning our district’s growth in line with the rest of the Wellington region.
+We consulted with our iwi partners and communities in developing Te tupu pai – Growing well, to ensure we expressed our shared vision and values in our growth strategy.
+We also applied the Government’s requirements for housing development and land use, other legislative requirements, and planning our district’s growth in line with the rest of the Wellington region.
 (See below for further detail on these legislative and regional policy requirements).

 New legislation, policy and supporting work

 The Housing and Business Assessment (HBA) compares current and future demand for housing and business with the available development capacity in the Wellington Region.
 The HBA identified long-term shortages in residential development capacity in Kāpiti, and the need to increase this capacity.
 Higher levels of growth and demand are now forecast than those used in the last assessment.